 a.
 Governing Law: This AGREEMENT and the rights and obligations of the parties shall be governed by and construed in accordance with the laws of the State of California.

 b.
+Voluntary Agreement:

+Employee represents that he/she has read this Agreement in full and understands and voluntarily agrees to all such provisions and that the Agreement has been fully explained to him/her by his/her own counsel or representative of his/her choosing.
+Employee further declares that, prior to signing this Agreement, he/she apprised himself/herself of relevant data, through sources of his/her own selection, including review by his/her own counsel or representative of his/her choosing, in deciding whether to execute this Agreement.
+Employee further represents that he/she has, as of the date of execution of this Agreement, the legal capacity to understand, agree to, and sign this Agreement, and that he/she has not assigned any rights or claims related hereto to any third party.

-Entire Agreement: This AGREEMENT contains all the understandings and agreements between the parties.
+c, Entire Agreement: This AGREEMENT contains all the understandings and agreements between the parties.
 There are no oral understandings, terms, or conditions, and neither party has relied upon any representations, express or implied, not contained in the AGREEMENT.

-c.
+d.
 Modifications: Any modifications or amendments of any of the terms and conditions of this AGREEMENT must be made in writing and expressly agreed to by the Board of Trustees of the Charter School and the employee.

-d.
+e.
 Assignment: The EMPLOYEE may not assign or transfer any rights or duties assumed under this AGREEMENT.

-e.
+f.
 Severability: If any provision of this AGREEMENT is held to be invalid or unenforceable by a court of competent jurisdiction, the remaining provisions of the AGREEMENT shall continue in full force and effect.

 Acceptance of Employment: